 Maybe the poetry of it is that Low Dog did not die that day.
 A great orator, Low Dog's story of the Battle of the Little Bighorn first articulates the sovereignty of the Lakota people as innately tied to the land where they lived.
-Low Dog refused the government order to relocate his people to the Standing Rock reservation on "money."
-Like Bill, tala is just a rough concept, the principle that a free man has the right to move across and use his land as he wishes, a to die free.
+Low Dog refused the government order to relocate his people to the Standing Rock reservation on to die free.
 The story turns on an unspoken irony-it was not Low Dog who died that day but Custer.
 Determined to sacrifice himself to keep his land free, Low Dog ends his story with a declaration of peace, a warrior who had laid down his weapons.